More Oath Keepers found guilty of seditious conspiracy for role in Jan. 6

-A jury delivered the Justice Department another victory in its prosecution of the far-right Oath Keepers militia, returning a guilty verdict on rarely-used seditious conspiracy charges for all four members on trial in its second prosecution of the group.
+A jury on Monday delivered the Justice Department another victory in its prosecution of the far-right Oath Keepers militia, returning a guilty verdict on rarely used seditious conspiracy charges for all four members on trial in its second prosecution of the group.

-Ed Vallejo, Roberto Minuta, Joseph Hackett and David Moerschel each received a guilty verdict for their role in the Jan.
-6 attack on the Capitol, in which members of the militia group used a “stack” formation to force their way into the building.
+Ed Vallejo, Roberto Minuta, Joseph Hackett and David Moerschel all received guilty verdicts for their roles in the Jan.
+6, 2021, attack on the Capitol, in which members of the militia group used a “stack” formation to force their way into the building.

 The verdict comes just two months after a separate trial for five other members of the group, with that jury laying down a seditious conspiracy verdict for Stewart Rhodes, the leader of the group.